nyc-crh/site/content/key-concepts/_index.md

 </details>

-  <details class="mb-3 readmore"><summary class="pb-3"><h2>14.
+  <details class="mb-3"><summary class="pb-3"><h2>14.
 Activism for educational justice for and by students of color and disabled students is underway today.
 It is as important in the present as it has been in the past.</h2></summary>

 Disabled students, students of color, and their advocates have secured access to public education, but New York City students today do not experience educational justice.
 Multiple forms of segregation continue to exist, requiring ongoing scrutiny and activism.
 Parents and students advocate for themselves daily.
 Groups like [IntegrateNYC](https://integratenyc.org/) and [Teens Take Charge](https://www.teenstakecharge.com/), led by students, and [NYC Alliance for School Integration and Desegregation](https://www.nycasid.com/), led by parents, are still fighting for a more just education system and against racial segregation.
 Parents work together in local organizations like the [New Settlement Parent Action Committee](https://newsettlement.org/pac/) and in city- and state-wide organizations like the [Alliance for Quality Education](https://www.aqeny.org/).
 Youth organizations like the [Urban Youth Collaborative](https://www.urbanyouthcollaborative.org/) fight against policing and discipline practices that target students of color and disabled students.